-The National Securities Markets Improvement Act of 1996 ("NSMIA") made substantial changes to state regulation of securities offerings, including a preemption of states' authority to register most securities offerings.
+The National Securities Markets Improvement Act of 1996 ("NSMIA") and the Jumpstart our Business Startups (“JOBS”) Act made substantial changes to state regulation of securities offerings, including a preemption of states' authority to register most securities offerings.
 With respect to four classes of "covered securities," concurrent registration at the state level is no longer required.
 States are also precluded from imposing any conditions on the use of any offering document prepared by or on behalf of the issuer of the covered securities.

-The four classes of securities identified by NSMIA as covered securities are: federally-registered mutual fund shares; national exchange-listed securities; exempt securities based on offers and sales to qualified purchasers; and exempt securities based on certain transactional exemptions under the Securities Act of 1933.
+The four classes of securities identified by NSMIA as covered securities are: federally registered mutual fund shares; national exchange-listed securities; exempt securities based on offers and sales to qualified purchasers; and exempt securities based on certain transactional exemptions under the Securities Act of 1933.
+Additional categories were created by the JOBS Act, including securities offered under new Regulation A, Tier 2, and Regulation CF.

 Chapter 114 of the Board Rules was created to specifically address treatment of various kinds of federal covered securities, and to set forth fee and notice filing requirements, as well as registration requirements for issuers who refuse to comply.